SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 ########################

-raise ValueError('Last dimension must be of length n.')
+raise ValueError("Last dimension must be of length n.")

 self._old_shape_5g = input_shape

-"""Iterative BP decoding function and rate matching.
+"""Iterative BP decoding function and rate-recovery.

 """